 - 3 tablespoons dried culinary lavender buds

 - Place the sugar, water, and lavender buds in a small saucepan.
 Bring to a boil over high heat then reduce the heat to a simmer.
+Stir once or twice to distribute the heat evenly then stop stirring.
 Simmer for 3 to 5 minutes then remove the pan from the heat.

 - Place a lid on the pot and let the syrup sit for 10 to 15 minutes to infuse the lavender flavor.